Welcome to the Ohio Certified Volunteer Naturalist Program

 What is an Ohio Certified Volunteer Naturalist?

 An Ohio Certified Volunteer Naturalist is an individual with a passion for the natural world who wishes to attend training and use his or her knowledge by giving back to the community through volunteer service.
-The program has three components: training, volunteer service hours, and advanced education.
+The program has three components: training, volunteer service hours, and continuing education.
+(See below for instructions on adding your email address to the statewide email list-serve to stay informed.)

 - Ecological Concepts